caronc/nzb-notify/README.md

                         Specify the title of the notification message.
   -b BODY, --body=BODY  Specify the body of the notification message.
   -i, --include_image   Include image in message if the protocol supports it.
-  -L FILE, --logfile=FILE
+  -u IMAGE_URL, --image_url=IMAGE_URL
+                        Provide url to image; should be either http://, https://, or file://.
+This option implies that --include_image (-i) is set automatically -L FILE, --logfile=FILE
                         Send output to the specified logfile instead of stdout.